-Andy is a content marketing expert – he’s a top-rated speaker, he’s written literally hundreds of articles for virtually all of the top marketing websites and is the author of the fascinating book, Content Chemistry (which is sat on my desk right now).
-Andy has 18 years of experience in SEO and analytics and 10 years of experience in content strategy and blogging.
+Andy is a content marketing expert – he’s a top-rated speaker, he’s written hundreds of articles for virtually all of the top marketing websites and is the author of the fascinating book, Content Chemistry.
+Andy has over 20 years of experience in SEO and analytics and more than a decade of experience in content strategy and blogging.

-Andy loves the topic of content repurposing!
-And I was interested to know more about the strong overlap between content repurposing and search.
-He had some great tips on how content repurposing can improve SEO to help bring your content to the forefront of the major search engines.
+Andy loves the topic of content repurposing too!
+And so, in this blog post and podcast episode we look at the strong overlap between content repurposing and search.
+He has some great tips on how content repurposing can improve SEO for optimal ranking.

 To listen in to our discussion hit play below or read on for a more detailed overview.